 Call 911 if you have:

-- Trouble breathing, wheezing, or deep cough; a pale face or blue lips or earlobes
+- Trouble breathing, are wheezing, or have a deep cough, a pale face, or blue lips or earlobes.

 - Signs of shock, including:

 - Lightheadedness or a feeling that you are about to pass out.

 - Restlessness, confusion, or a sense of impending doom.